OvaScience

+History

 As of December 2016, the company was developing two in vitro fertilization services.
-In one service, which it calls "Augment", it would harvest putative oogonial stem cells from a woman, extract mitochondria from those cells, and inject them into an oocyte from the woman, along with sperm, in a form of augmented intracytoplasmic sperm injection ("ICSI").
+One service, called "Augment", would harvest putative oogonial stem cells from a woman, extract mitochondria from those cells, and inject them into an oocyte from the woman, along with sperm, in a form of augmented intracytoplasmic sperm injection ("ICSI").
 In the other, which it calls "OvaTure," it would harvest putative oogonial stem cells from a woman, mature them into oocytes in vitro, and then fertilize them with ICSI.
 It had introduced the Augment service in 2014 in ten clinics located in the United Arab Emirates, Canada and Japan.
 The company's claims about its services were controversial from their first announcements.